Blue Flag beach

 The Blue Flag is a certification by the Foundation for Environmental Education (FEE) that a beach, marina, or sustainable boating tourism operator meets its standards.

-The Blue Flag is a trademark owned by FEE, which is a not-for-profit non-governmental organisation consisting of 65 organisations in 77 member countries.
+The Blue Flag is a trademark owned by FEE, which is a not-for-profit, non-governmental organisation consisting of more than 100 organisations spreading 81 countries.
+As of 2025, Spain is the country with the most Blue Flag beaches in the world, with 642 Blue Flags and 749 awards in total.

-FEE's Blue Flag criteria include standards for quality, safety, environmental education and information, the provision of services and general environmental management criteria.
-The Blue Flag is sought for beaches, marinas, and sustainable boating tourism operators as an indication of their high environmental and quality standards.
+FEE's Blue Flag criteria include standards for quality, safety, environmental education and information, the provision of services, and general environmental management.
+The Blue Flag is hence sought as an indication of high environmental and quality standards.

-Certificates, which FEE refers to as awards, are issued on an annual basis to beaches and marinas of FEE member countries.
-The awards are announced yearly on 5 June for Europe, Canada, Morocco, Tunisia, and other countries in a similar geographic location, and on 1 November for the Caribbean, New Zealand, South Africa, and other countries in the southern hemisphere.
+Certificates, which FEE refers to as awards, are issued on an annual basis to beaches and marinas of FEE member countries by the Blue Flag international jury.
+For a beach to be awarded, it must meet at least thirty of the Blue Flag's criteria spanning four categories.
+Meanwhile, for a marina to be awarded, it must meet at least thirty-eight criteria spanning six categories.
+The awards are announced yearly on 5 June for Europe, Canada, Morocco, Tunisia, and other countries in a similar geographic location, and on 1 November for the Caribbean, New Zealand, South Africa, and other countries in the Southern Hemisphere.

 In the European Union, the water quality standards are incorporated in the EC Water Framework Directive.

-As of 2016 Spain has had more blue flag beaches than any other country every year since the awards began in 1987.

 Blue Flags awarded

-2015 Awards
+2024 Awards

-As a result of the 2015 awards, a total of 4,154 Blue Flags are waving around the world.
+As a result of the 2024 award cycle, a total of 5,010 Blue Flags are waving around the world.
+Spain was the most awarded country, with a total of 747 Blue Flags.

-Table of Blue Flags in force 2015
+Table of Blue Flags in force 2024

-The table below lists the Blue Flags (both for beaches and marinas) awarded and in force in 2015.

-The table can be sorted to show the total number of Blue Flags per country and also the number of Blue Flags per population, per area or per the length of the coastline of each country.
+The table below lists the total number of Blue Flags (including beaches, marinas, and boats) in each country as a result of the 2024 awards cycle (with a few countries listed containing only information from the 2015 awards cycle).

-Notes: Wales, Scotland, England and Northern Ireland have always been treated as individual countries e.g. in 2015 Northern Ireland had 10 Blue Flag beaches and marinas, England had 61, Wales had 41 and Scotland 1.

-As of 2016 Spain has had more blue flag beaches than any other country every year since the awards began in 1987.

 History

+The Blue Flag was inspired by the "Message to the Sea" campaign (initiated by Marcel Clébant), where students wrote messages and put them inside bottles.
+These were dropped in the Atlantic Ocean with the intent of washing up onshore on different beaches and increasing awareness of human action harming the oceans.
+(The current logo of the Blue Flag evolved from the logo of the "Message to the Sea" campaign, with the exception that it doesn't include the image of a bottle.)

-The Blue Flag was created in France in 1985, as a pilot scheme from the Office of the Foundation for Environmental Education in Europe (Office français de la Fondation pour l'Education à l'Environnement en Europe) where French coastal municipalities were awarded the Blue Flag on the basis of criteria covering sewage treatment and bathing water quality.
-11 French municipalities got the award in 1985.
+The Blue Flag was then officially created in France in 1985.
+It started as a pilot scheme from the Office of the Foundation for Environmental Education in Europe (Office français de la Fondation pour l'Education à l'Environnement en Europe) where French coastal municipalities were awarded the Blue Flag on the basis of criteria covering sewage treatment and bathing water quality.
+Eleven French municipalities got the award in 1985.